poinck/ocelot/README.md

 ## FAQ

 **Does `ocelot` support multiple monitors?**
-No, and it is *not* planned as long as Xorg will be used.
+No, and it is *not* planned as long as Xorg is being used.
 Here is an example on how to use `xrandr` for mirroring screen output:
 - if output does not support native resolution of LVDS1
 ```.sh
 xrandr --output HDMI2 --mode 1280x720 --fb 1366x768 --panning 1366x768 --same-as LVDS1 # --dryrun